What is nonverbal communication: importance, types, and examples

 5. Maintaining your stress levels

 When you are stressed out, you will not be able to understand the visual cues of your team members.
-Further, you will send out confusing nonverbal cues that will confuse your team members.
+Further, you will send out confusing nonverbal cues that confuse your team members.
 In such instances, you need to take time out and calm down.

 6. Enhance your emotional awareness